QuantEcon/lecture-python-intro/lectures/linear_equations.md

 This lecture covers these steps.

-We will use the following imports:
+We will use the following packages:

 ```{code-cell} ipython3
 import numpy as np